robin-raymond/zax.io/casting.md

 u8Error := 256 as U8                // `as` will cause compile time
                                     // error as value is overflow
-u8CastError := 256 cast U8          // `cast` will succeed despite the overflow
+u8CastError := 256 unsafe as U8     // `unsafe as` will succeed despite any
-                                    // and the overflow is truncated
+                                    // value overflow is truncated

 value : Integer = 256
 u8Panic := value as U8                  // `as` will cause runtime panic as
                                         // value is overflow
-u8CastIgnorePanic := value cast U8  // `cast` will ignore overflow and the
+u8CastIgnorePanic := value unsafe as U8 // `unsafe as` will ignore overflow and
-                                    // overflow value is truncated
+                                        // any value overflow is truncated

 // Converting from a `WString`to a `String` is not always safe
 // (but this case is safe)